cihatceliker/Snakenv/README.md

 #### Observation and Action Space

 Snakes have sensors in 8 directions relative to their head position and moving direction.
 They also have a radius which restricts their vision.
-There are 6 parameters per direction.
+There are 7 parameters per direction.
 They look for:
 - Food
 - Egg
+- Body remains
 - Body part of itself
 - Other snakes' body
 - Other snakes' head
 - If there is a head found, is it bigger than itself

 If they found any of these, they set that parameter to the distance where they found it.
-This makes 48 inputs in total.
+This makes 56 inputs in total.
 Lastly, they have *hunger* as the last input.
 All of these go into the brain as an observation after that, the brain gives an output.
 Possible actions are:
 - Turn left
 - Go straight